 Other than typical mining areas, a chemical or petrochemical plant is a great example of Zone 1 or Zone 2 hazardous area lighting where there is a heightened risk for explosion.
 Furthermore, common hazardous dust environments like the food industry, a typical industry for zone 21 or zone 22 lighting area where a flour mill and other power-like products like instant coffee and sugar, make up for an explosive atmosphere.
 More specifically, CLEAR industrial explosion proof led strip lights fall into two series: ma series and mb series.
 For more details about applicable environments, you can sign up here to get the brochure.

-Note: XGlo is CLEAR’s global exclusive partner for the mining industry and distributor for listed oil and gas companies.
+Note: XGlo is CLEAR’s global exclusive partner for the mining industry.